joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/03/27/world/asia/bangladesh-protests-modi.html?searchResultPosition=3

 **A district judge in Texas rules that Austin can keep its mask mandate for now.**\
-`The state’s attorney general, Ken Braxton, is expected to appeal.`\
+`The state’s attorney general, Ken Paxton, is expected to appeal.`\
 https://nytimes.com/2021/03/27/world/Austin-Texas-mask-mandate-ruling.html?searchResultPosition=4

 **Swiss Billionaire Joins the Bidding for Tribune Publishing**\